griddb/griddb_ycsb/README.md

 GridDB connector for YCSB is a connector that allows execution of [YCSB (Yahoo!
 Cloud Serving Benchmark)](https://github.com/brianfrankcooper/YCSB/wiki) workloads against GridDB for benchmarking purposes.

+We are currently undergoing [PR for YCSB repository](https://github.com/brianfrankcooper/YCSB/pull/1258) by [#1](../../issues/1) .
+Please refer to it for the latest version.

 ## Operating environment

 Library building and program execution have been checked in the following environment.